a20351766/mchain1.2/docs/source/install.rst

           documentation for `shared drives <https://docs.docker.com/docker-for-windows/#shared-drives>`__
           and use a location under one of the shared drives.

-Determine a location on your machine where you want to place the `fabric-samples` repository and enter that directory in a terminal window.
+Determine a location on your machine where you want to place the `mchain-samples` repository and enter that directory in a terminal window.
 The command that follows will perform the following steps:

 #.
-If needed, clone the `hyperledger/fabric-samples` repository
+If needed, clone the `hyperledger/mchain-samples` repository
 #.
 Checkout the appropriate version tag
 #.
-Install the Hyperledger Fabric platform-specific binaries and config files
+Install the Hyperledger Mchain platform-specific binaries and config files
-   for the version specified into the root of the fabric-samples repository
+   for the version specified into the root of the mchain-samples repository
 #.
-Download the Hyperledger Fabric docker images for the version specified
+Download the Hyperledger Mchain docker images for the version specified

-Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the following command:
+Once you are ready, and in the directory into which you will install the Mchain Samples and binaries, go ahead and execute the following command:

 .. code:: bash

   curl -sSL http://bit.ly/2ysbOFE | bash -s 1.2.0-rc1

-.. note:: If you want to download Fabric, Fabric-ca and thirdparty Docker images
+.. note:: If you want to download Mchain, Mchain-ca and thirdparty Docker images
           you must pass the version identifier to the script.

 .. code:: bash

-  curl -sSL http://bit.ly/2ysbOFE | bash -s <fabric> <fabric-ca> <thirdparty>
+  curl -sSL http://bit.ly/2ysbOFE | bash -s <mchain> <mchain-ca> <thirdparty>
   curl -sSL http://bit.ly/2ysbOFE | bash -s 1.2.0-rc1 1.2.0-rc1 0.4.8

 .. note:: If you get an error running the above curl command, you may